Ieva Ilvesa: Civil service career

-In the late 1990s, she was part of the Ministry of Foreign Affairs of the Republic of Latvia team that worked on Latvia's goal to join NATO.
+In the late 1990s, Ilves was part of the Ministry of Foreign Affairs of the Republic of Latvia team that worked on Latvia's goal to join NATO.
 After successful accession she continued her work in the field of security policy and democracy sharing Latvia's experience and lessons learned with its Eastern neighbors - Ukraine, Belarus, and Georgia.
 In 2005-2006 she joined the Riga NATO Summit Task Force and led the local and NATO Public Diplomacy efforts for the NATO Summit 2006 in Riga.
-Ilvesa has received a State Award for her contribution to the NATO Summit in Riga, a Recognition of Foreign minister for developing the cooperation with NGOs and the promotion of democracy issues and Memorial Medal of the Minister of Defense for Advancing Latvia's Membership to NATO.
+Ilves has received a State Award for her contribution to the NATO Summit in Riga, a Recognition of Foreign minister for developing the cooperation with NGOs and the promotion of democracy issues and Memorial Medal of the Minister of Defense for Advancing Latvia's Membership to NATO.

 From 2007 to 2010 she was posted to the Latvian Delegation to NATO and from 2010 to 2011 she was seconded to the European Union as a Political Advisor to the EU Special Representative in the South Caucasus in Baku, Azerbaijan focusing on human rights among other topics.
-Ilvesa has also worked as Advisor to the State Secretary of the Ministry of Defense having responsibility to establish the NATO STRATCOM COE in Riga and coordinate national cyber security policy, including during the Latvia's Presidency in EU.
+Ieva Ilves has also worked as Advisor to the State Secretary of the Ministry of Defense having responsibility to establish the NATO STRATCOM COE in Riga and coordinate national cyber security policy, including during the Latvia's Presidency in EU.

-In 2012 Ilvesa and the former US ambassador to NATO Kurt Volker, co-edited the book: “Nordic-Baltic-American Cooperation: Shaping the U.S.-European Agenda”.
+In 2012 Ilves and the former US ambassador to NATO Kurt Volker, co-edited the book: “Nordic-Baltic-American Cooperation: Shaping the U.S.-European Agenda”.

+Since April 2023, Ieva Ilves has been working in Kyiv as an advisor to the Ministry of Digital Transformation of Ukraine.
+She previously served as an advisor on digital policy and information space issues to the President of Latvia, Egils Levits, and initiated the national program “Computer for Every School Child” aimed at improving digital access and skills.

 NGO work

 In 2000 she was a founding member of the Latvian Transatlantic Organization.
 She is also a Founding Member and Chairperson of the “Open Belarus” Board of non-governmental organization in Latvia, founded 2004.
 Open Belarus extended Latvia's policy and activities towards the support of democratic developments in Belarus.
 In 2008 she was a founding member of the regional non-governmental organization "Baltic to Black Sea Alliance".

+Ieva Ilves is a co-founder of Women4Cyber Latvia and StartSchool, and has been involved in mentoring initiatives promoting digital skills and inclusion.
+She is also a co-author of the cybersecurity education project KiberACS, developed in cooperation with Riga Technical University (RTU).
+The KiberACS program was created within the framework of the Google.org Cybersecurity Seminars initiative and aims to train students in multiple cybersecurity disciplines through 2026.